ericfortis/mockaton/README.md

 ### Deterministic Standalone Demo Server
 Perhaps you need to demo your app, but the ideal flow is too complex to simulate from the actual backend.
 In this case, compile your frontend app and put its built assets in `config.staticDir`.
-Then, from the Mockaton dashboard you can "Bulk Select" mocks to simulate the complete states you want to demo.
+Then, on the dashboard "Bulk Select" mocks to simulate the complete states you want to demo.
 For bulk-selecting, you just need to add a comment to the mock filename, such as `(demo-part1)`, `(demo-part2)`.